1968 Inter-Cities Fairs Cup final: Route to the final

 The Inter-Cities Fairs Cup was created in 1955 as a tournament between cities that hosted international trade fairs.
 It originally had an irregular format with the competition taking place over multiple seasons, before the format was changed such that it took place over a single season.
 The 1967–68 Inter-Cities Fairs Cup was the 10th season of the competition.

 Both teams took part in five rounds prior to reaching the final.
 The first leg saw Leeds beat Luxembourgish side Spora Luxembourg 16–0 over two legs before victories over FK Partizan, Hibernian and Rangers saw Leeds set up a semi-final against Scottish side Dundee.
 The first leg saw Leeds draw 1–1, before an Eddie Gray goal late in the second leg saw Leeds seal their place in the final.
 Despite losing 3–1 to Romanian side Argeș Pitești in the first leg of their first round tie, Ferencváros won the second leg 4–0 to advance to the next round.
-The second round saw Ferencváros come from behind to beat Real Zaragoza, before victories over Liverpool, Athletic Bilbao and Bologna saw the Hungarian side reach the final.
+The second round saw Ferencváros come from behind to beat Zaragoza, before victories over Liverpool, Athletic Bilbao and Bologna saw the Hungarian side reach the final.